Finding a job

-International CVs/resumes often do not match the standard website search tools and Dutch employer qualification expectations.
+International CVs/resumes often do not match the standard website search tools and typical employer qualification expectations in the Netherlands.
 Contacting recruitment agencies and head hunters is an effective way to ensure individual skills and expertise are efficiently communicated to prospective employers.
 Especially where highly educated persons are looking for the next challenge, a regular local recruitment agency may not have the equivalent positions on their books.
 Specialist agencies can then be consulted, here are a few examples:

 Equipe specializes in (direct) search and recruitment and selection of professionals for permanent and interim positions from senior middle management to management level and supervisory positions.

 StepStone aims to deliver the highest quality of service to all of their clients, ranging from small local players to big global corporations across all industry sectors.

 - Match Solutions, make the right match between employer and employee; and

 - HR Solutions, the right HR support for employer and employee.

 Approba is an HR Business Partner, specialised in recruitment and HR services and support for recruitment, transfer and departure cases.
 Most of their clients are companies and institutions present in the (petro)chemical industry and high-tech manufacturing industry in Western Europe.

 Limbourg & Partners is specialised in recruitment, selection, and mediation of highly educated professionals for both permanent and temporary positions.
 As an independent mediator, they predominantly focus on recruitment consultancy, with their main aim being to advise and guide their clients.

 Networking is highly valued in the Maastricht Region.
 Discussions regarding business and prospective employment are often carried out over a coffee or at a networking event.
 Join expat community meet-ups, online forums, business fairs and social events to broaden professional networks and increase the prospects of a new position.